Permanent secretary (United Kingdom): Role

-The permanent secretary, who in some but not all government departments is known formally as the permanent under-secretary of state, is the accounting officer for a department, meaning that they are answerable to parliament for ensuring that the department appropriately spends money granted by parliament.
+The permanent secretary, who in some but not all government departments is known formally as the permanent under-secretary of state, is the accounting officer for a department, meaning that they are answerable to Parliament for ensuring that the department appropriately spends money granted by Parliament.
 Permanent secretaries are thus frequently called for questioning by the Public Accounts Committee and select committees of the House of Commons.
 The permanent secretary usually chairs a department's management board which consists of executive members (other civil servants in the department) and non-executive directors.
-In the 1970s the permanent secretary to Tony Benn when he was Secretary of State for Industry was Peter Carey.
-After Benn spent government money on worker cooperatives, notably a motorbike company (Meriden Motorcycle Co-operative), Carey went before the Public Accounts Committee and expressed the opinion that his minister's expenditure had been ultra vires.
+In the 1970s, the permanent secretary to Tony Benn when he was Secretary of State for Industry was Peter Carey.
+After Benn spent government money on worker cooperatives, notably Meriden Motorcycle Co-operative, Carey went before the Public Accounts Committee and expressed the opinion that his minister's expenditure had been ultra vires.
 Benn was soon moved to the Department of Energy, while Carey received a knighthood in the following honours list.

 Some larger departments also have a second permanent secretary who acts as deputy.
 In the early 1970s, in a major reorganisation of Whitehall, many smaller ministries were amalgamated into larger departments.
 Following this reorganisation, virtually all departments had second permanent secretaries for a time, though this is no longer as common.

-The most senior civil servant is the Cabinet Secretary, currently Simon Case; he is normally also the Head of the Home Civil Service.
+The most senior civil servant is the Cabinet Secretary, currently Sir Chris Wormald; he is normally also the Head of the Civil Service.
 The holder of this office is distinct from other officials of permanent secretary rank within the Cabinet Office.
 By convention, the Prime Minister is Minister for the Civil Service and as such makes regulations regarding the service and has authority over it.
 These duties are delegated to the Minister for the Cabinet Office.

 Honours

-Permanent secretaries are usually created a Knight or Dame Commander of the Order of the Bath after five or more years of service in the grade or on retirement if not already holding the title (although the Permanent Secretary of the Foreign and Commonwealth Office will be created a Knight or Dame Commander of the Order of St Michael and St George instead).
-The most senior permanent secretaries, such as the Cabinet Secretary, may be created a Knight Grand Cross of the Order of the Bath, and even be given a life peerage after retirement.
+Permanent secretaries are usually created Knights/Dames Commander of the Order of the Bath after five or more years of service in the grade, or on retirement if not already holding the title (although Permanent Secretaries of the Foreign and Commonwealth Office are usually created Knights/Dames Commander of the Order of St Michael and St George instead).
+The most senior permanent secretaries, such as the Cabinet Secretary, may be created Knights/Dames Grand Cross of the Order of the Bath, and even be given a life peerage after retirement.
 For salary comparison purposes, the permanent secretary is deemed broadly equivalent to a general and to a High Court judge.

 Current permanent secretaries

 Below is a list of the individuals in the UK government at the grade of permanent secretary.
+Some departments are currently led by persons that do not hold the rank of Permanent Secretary or do not have a civil service executive at all; these have not been included.